gholt/ring/PARTITION_RING_VS_HASH_RING.md

 difference allows for more precise assignments and faster lookups, but at a cost of upfront build and update speeds, and perhaps memory usage.

-I won't try to fully explain consistent hashing rings on this page, perhaps I will elsewhere.
+I won't try to fully explain consistent hashing rings on this page; for that, see the [Basic Hash Ring](BASIC_HASH_RING.md) page.
 On this page I'm going to assume you already know what consistent hashing is.

 More common rings keep a sorted list of virtual nodes, where virtual nodes are just hashes based on the actual node.
 Usually the sorted list just contains the